Best CMS Platforms in 2025: The Big Comparison

 Ghost

-Ghost is a lightweight CMS specifically for blogging and publishing.
+Ghost is a lightweight open-source CMS platform specifically for blogging and publishing rather than for ecommerce stores.
 It is usually not enough for corporate websites.

 advantages: